A Guest Testimony from Oguta George Brother Oguta contacted me…

 Could it be true?
 As crazy as it sounded, I opened my mind that it might be true.
 I had a tiny, new hope.

-As we parted that day, he hugged me and just wept and wept and wept.
+As we parted that day, he hugged me and he just wept and wept and wept.
 I sensed that it was the love of God reaching through him in hope and celebration for my willingness to try.
 It was the Father, loving me through Bob Johnson, spiritually running to my aid, rejoicing at my tiny effort.